Whistle Blowing Procedure

 At the minimum, the following key information should be provided (where applicable):

-a) The alleged event, matter of issue that is the subject of concern;
+a) The alleged event, the matter of issue that is the subject of concern;

 Factors to consider in determining whether to conduct an investigation

-If a senior management is alleged to have engaged/involved in the alleged wrongdoing, this factor alone may influence the decision in favour of conducting an investigation.
+If senior management is alleged to have engaged/been involved in the alleged wrongdoing, this factor alone may influence the decision in favour of conducting an investigation.

-If the alleged wrongdoing would constitute a crime either involving the integrity of the financial statements of CASA, misappropriation of assets or violation of any laws and regulations, this alone may influence the decision in favour of conducting an investigation.
+If the alleged wrongdoing would constitute a crime either involving the integrity of the financial statements of the Group, misappropriation of assets or violation of any laws and regulations, this alone may influence the decision in favour of conducting an investigation.

-In assessing credibility, the Committee will consider all facts surrounding the allegations (where available), including but not limited to whether similar allegations have been made in the press.
+In assessing credibility, the Chairman of AC will consider all facts surrounding the allegations (where available), including but not limited to whether similar allegations have been made in the press.